JetBrains/Qodana/topics/code-horizon.md

 To start reviewing problems on your organization level, in the upper-right part of the Qodana Cloud UI click the **Insights** button.

-The **Insights** page contains various dashboards described below.
+The **Insights** dashboard contains various widgets described below.

 ## Number of projects

 Shows the number of projects in your organization.
 If you hover over this dashboard, you can get information about active and inactive projects.

-## Number of analyses

-This dashboard contains information about analyses performed with all your projects.
-Click this dashboard to see the list of the latest reports, and then click a specific report entry to navigate to the report.

 ## Average code coverage rate